Walmart

 Adheeb Shafik

-Starting a local business can be rewarding and full of potential, but getting your products into major retail channels like Walmart can significantly enhance your business’s visibility and drive sales.
-Walmart, as the largest retailer in the USA, offers local businesses an opportunity to reach a wider customer base.
-However, becoming a Walmart vendor involves more than just having a great product; you need to understand the registration process, gather the right documents, and learn how to manage orders using Walmart’s electronic data interchange (EDI) system.
+Starting a local business can be rewarding and full of potential, and getting your products into major retail channels like Walmart can significantly enhance your business’s visibility and drive sales.
+Walmart, as the largest retailer in the USA with over 100,000 suppliers worldwide, offers local businesses an opportunity to reach a wider customer base.
+However, becoming a Walmart vendor involves more than just having a great product; you need to understand the registration process, gather the right documents, and implement an electronic data interchange system to manage orders efficiently.
 This guide will walk you through everything you need to know to successfully start a local business with Walmart.

 Why Partner with Walmart?

 Walmart’s vast network of stores and online platforms provides local businesses with a unique opportunity to scale rapidly.
 By becoming a Walmart vendor, your products can gain nationwide exposure, increasing both brand recognition and sales.
-Additionally, Walmart’s commitment to supporting local businesses ensures that there is a streamlined process in place to help you get started.
+Additionally, Walmart’s commitment to supporting local businesses, demonstrated through their $350 billion U.S. sourcing commitment by 2030, ensures that there is a streamlined process in place to help you get started.
+Programs like “Grow with US” and Walmart’s annual Open Call events provide mentorship, financing support, and direct access to Walmart buyers.

 Steps to Register as a Walmart Vendor